gregdirst/wc-jumpbridges/README.md

 ## Format The Data

-You will paste the clipboard you copied from DOTLAN into any notepad like editor to create a .csv formatted file.
+You will paste the clipboard you copied from DOTLAN into any notepad like editor to create a .csv formatted file.<br/><br/>

 Paste into your favorite text editor.